 UNC Pembroke offers seven unique Learning Communities with a wide range of topics.
 Learning Communities help new students connect to campus and ease their transition to UNC Pembroke.
 UNC Pembroke is the place for you, no matter your interest.

 Living Learning Communities (Students live together in Oak Hall)

 - FLEDGE: Service Learning Community (Open to Commuter Students as well)

 - First Brave: First Generation Learning Community

 - The Maynor Honors College Living Learning Community

-- Business Learning Community
+- UNCP BIZ: Business Learning Community

 - Strengthening Our Ties: American Indian Learning Community